Understanding company accounts and reports

 - Term 2

-This course provides detailed analysis of company financial accounts and reports.
+This module provides detailed analysis of company financial accounts and reports.
 It starts by introducing students to the different elements of financial accounts and in each case provides critical analysis of:

 - the purpose of the various accounts and reports;